 How austerity, markets, and rankings transformed the British social sciences

-How do rankings transform the academic enterprise?
-Starting in 1986 and roughly every five years since, the British government has assessed the quality of research across the UK’s publicly funded universities to optimize the allocation of the nation’s scarce research funding.
-The most recent of these assessments, the 2014 Research Excellence Framework (REF), motivates the title of this book.
-Operationalized as vast and complex assessments that simultaneously evaluate academic outputs and the boundaries of every discipline contained in Britain’s public universities, these exercises are now an undisputed part of the incentives and constraints that structure the British higher education sector and its many knowledge workers.
-REF’d! provides a thorough, original, and unique examination of how these research assessments reshaped academic careers, institutional priorities, and the type of knowledge produced by British social scientists.
+Since 1986 and roughly every five years since, the British government has assessed the quality of research across the country’s publicly funded universities to optimize the allocation of the nation’s scarce research funding.
+The most recent of these assessments, was the 2014 Research Excellence Framework (REF).
+Operationalized as vast assessments that simultaneously evaluate academic outputs and the boundaries of every discipline contained in Britain’s public universities, these exercises are now an undisputed part of the incentives and constraints that structure the British higher education sector and the careers and activities of its many knowledge workers.
+The Quantified Scholar provides a unique examination of how these exercises in quantification reshaped academic careers, institutional priorities, and the knowledge produced by British social scientists creating less diverse knowledge, more homogeneous disciplines, less epistemic innovation, and more unequal workplaces.